catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

    SQLAlchemy Layer Diagram

 The Core/ORM separation has always been SQLAlchemy's most defining feature, and it has both pros and cons.
-The explicit core present in SQLAlchemy means that the ORM relates database-mapped class attributes to a structure known as a ``Table``, rather than directly to their string column names as expressed in the database; produces a SELECT query using a structure called ``select()``, rather than piecing together object attributes directly into a string statement; and receives result rows through a facade called ``ResultProxy`` which transparently maps the ``select()`` to each result row, rather than transferring data directly from a database cursor to a user-defined object.
+The explicit Core present in SQLAlchemy leads the ORM to relate database-mapped class attributes to a structure known as a ``Table``, rather than directly to their string column names as expressed in the database; to produce a SELECT query using a structure called ``select()``, rather than piecing together object attributes directly into a string statement; and to receive result rows through a facade called ``ResultProxy``, which transparently maps the ``select()`` to each result row, rather than transferring data directly from a database cursor to a user-defined object.

-While the Core elements may not be visible in a very simple ORM application, having a fully public Core API, carefully integrated to allow fluid movement between ORM and Core constructs, allows an ORM-centric application to "move down" a level or two in order to deal with the database in a more specific and finely tuned manner as the situation requires.
+Core elements may not be visible in a very simple ORM-centric application.
+However, as the Core is carefully integrated into the ORM to allow fluid transition between ORM and Core constructs, a more complex ORM-centric application can "move down" a level or two in order to deal with the database in a more specific and finely tuned manner, as the situation requires.
 As SQLAlchemy has matured, the Core API has become less explicit in regular use as the ORM continues to provide more sophisticated and comprehensive patterns.
 However, the availability of the Core was also a contributor to SQLAlchemy's early